AldenGregory/linear-algebra-calculator-2/README.md

 This program has two requirements folders.

-1. requirments.txt: This folder is used for deploying the web app and should only include packages actually used by the app.
+1. requirements.txt: This folder is used for deploying the web app and should only include packages actually used by the app.
 2. requirements_for_development.txt: This folder includes all packages used for development and is the requirements folder whose contents should be